fumoboy007/DMFormInputAccessoryView/README.md

 Here's what it looks like in iOS 6 and below:
 ![Screenshot of toolbar with Previous/Next and Done buttons - iOS 6.1 and below](README/toolbarScreenshot.png)

-And here's what is looks like in iOS 7 and above:
+Here's what is looks like in iOS 7 and above:
 ![Screenshot of toolbar with Previous/Next and Done buttons - iOS 7 and above](README/toolbarScreenshot-iOS7.png)

 How to use it